OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ## Write the code

-Now that we've verified that the base add-in works, we can customize it to do what we want.
-We'll start with the manifest.
+Now that you've verified that the base add-in works, you can add customize it to add additional functionality.

 ### Update the manifest (again)